Teach Fido That It’s OK To Stay Home Alone

 Don’t acknowledge your dog when you get home, reward him if he is well behaved.
 This should delight your dog.

 Most dogs are not daytime animals.
-Their period of peak activity is during down and dusk.
+Their period of peak activity is during dawn and dusk.

 Thus, the period you are absent is likely to be chewing activity for your dog.
 When you stuff the chew toys with treats while going out and offering the unexpected treat when you return you are conditioning your dog to go after chew-toys during its peak activity.

-One effective method of keeping your pet home alone is to give him good morning exercise.
+One effective method of how to teach your dog to stay home alone is to give him a good morning exercise.
 The intensity and type of exercise will depend on your dog’s age, state of health, body type and most importantly, weather.